 After over 30 years in the brewing industry, Peter Jackson decided it was time to do his own thing and set up his own micro-brewery.
 Originally from the North East, Peter had previously lived and worked in London, and had, not to put too fine a point on it, drunk in many London Pubs.
-Having seen the growth of local breweries outside the capital, the beer range on the average London pub bar was fairly predictable, with any excitement coming from outside the capital.
-The opportunity seemed to be right for some new and exciting craft cask ales from the capital.
+At the time the range was very predictable, and London seemed to be lagging behind the micro-brewery movement that was exploding in the rest of the country.

 Having looked at many potential sites in London, the decision was taken to look in Southwark, as whilst it was a hive of re-generation activity, with the vibrant South Bank and Borough Market areas it also had a wealth of brewing history, home to two of the capital’s largest breweries, Barclay Perkins and John Courage, as well as a number of smaller ones.
 It had also been the centre of the hop trade; the Hop Exchange building is still there on the corner of Southwark Street and Borough High Street.
 Workers from the docks used to spend their summer holidays hop picking in Kent, and the hops were transported up to the Hop Exchange along the Old Kent Road, and eventually the railway running into London Bridge.

 The search was on, and after several months the site in Druid Street was secured and work on the brewery began.
 Lifelong drinking partner, Andy Nichol helped in the setting up of the business, and old friend and master brewer Shaun Franklin, former owner of Award-winning Roosters Brewery in Yorkshire, designed the brewhouse and helped develop the first recipes.
 We were away!